-What weather conditions are best for drying laundry outdoors?
+What weather conditions are best for drying laundry outside?

-Most people assume a hot, sunny day is the best drying day.
+It's a pretty safe bet that everyone knows that a lack of significant rain is a given for drying, but many assume a hot, sunny day is the best drying day.
 It isn't, necessarily.
-A blustery 7°C (44°F) morning in October can outperform a still, muggy afternoon in July.
-Once you understand why, you'll never look at your washing line the same way.
+A blustery 7°C (44°F) morning in October can easily outperform a still, muggy afternoon in July.

 Wind matters most